-Pennsylvania has over 10,000 fracking wells.
-With more pipelines and fossil fuel infrastructure in the works, there will be a push for new drilling, some of which will happen in communities that have so far been spared by the ravages of fracking industry.
+Pennsylvania already has over 10,000 fracking wells.
+But with more pipelines and fossil fuel infrastructure in the works, there will be a push for new drilling, some of it in communities that have so far been spared by the ravages of fracking industry.

-With pro-drilling politicians in power in Harrisburg, the industry can be stopped by local leaders, in places like Allegheny County, enforcing local regulations to protect their communities.
+But fracking can be stopped by local leaders, in places like Allegheny County, who are ready to enforce regulations to protect their communities.

-A new Food & Water Watch initiative called the Municipal Ordinance Project (MOP) is designed to work with and support communities in their efforts to increase community planning capacity, and to promote the development of protective zoning ordinances.
+A new Food & Water Watch initiative called the Municipal Ordinance Project (MOP) is designed to work with communities in their efforts to promote the development of protective zoning ordinances.

 Why Zoning Matters

-Communities pass zoning laws to regulate what types of buildings or other structures can be placed in their town.
-As it stands now, many municipalities do not even have zoning ordinances governing where oil and gas operations can take place.
-And many of the existing zoning ordinances are either out of date, or might not comply with recent state court decisions.
+Communities pass zoning laws to regulate.
+Unfortunately, many municipalities do not even have ordinances governing where oil and gas operations can take place, while other existing zoning ordinances are out of date, or might not comply with recent state court decisions.

-It’s important that local communities examine this issue right now.
-The fracking industry, desperate for profit, is increasingly looking to drill in new areas.
-This is especially true for more densely populated regions such as Allegheny County, which has only seen a handful of fracking wells.
-However, based upon current leasing trends and market conditions, it's only a matter of time before Allegheny County begins to see a substantial increase in fracking activity.
+The fracking industry, desperate for profit, is increasingly looking to drill in new areas, including more densely populated regions such as Allegheny County.
+It is only a matter of time before the county begins to see a substantial increase in fracking activity.
 Before communities are put in harm's way, local leaders must step up.